TOP Famous Companies with Arrow Logos

 Yamaha Logo

-Yamaha, widely known for its music products, has a logo that symbolizes its uniqueness in the art of sound.
+Yamaha, widely known for its musical products, has a logo that symbolizes its unique sound art.
 Central to this logo are three intersecting forks that form a distinctive design.
 Embedded in each of these forks is an arrow diverging in different directions.

-The multitude of directions these arrows point in can be interpreted as an indication of the vast scope of musical creativity and its limitless possibilities.
+The many directions these arrows point in can indicate the vast scope of musical creativity and its limitless possibilities.
 The trio of arrows and forks subtly emphasizes the three basic principles that drive Yamaha: manufacturing excellence, sales momentum, and cutting-edge technology.
 This artful image embodies Yamaha’s uniqueness in the world of music.

 Yonex